-HONORS DIPLOMA.
+ACADEMIC HONORS DIPLOMA.

-OF BISHOP CHATARD STUDENTS ARE SERVED BY THE ACADEMIC SUPPORT PROGRAM.
+OF BISHOP CHATARD STUDENTS WERE SERVED BY THE ACADEMIC SUPPORT PROGRAM IN THE 2024-2025 SCHOOL YEAR.

-A 4-YEAR JOURNEY
+A FOUR-YEAR JOURNEY

-As a Bishop Chatard student progresses through high school, the number of electives a student may include in the class schedule increases.
+As a Bishop Chatard student progresses through high school, the number of electives a student may include in their class schedule increases.
 As the course listing for each year illustrates, all students are required to take a math, English and theology course during each of their four academic years.
-Other subject areas including science, social studies and health/physical education have limited requirements.
+Other subject areas, including science, social studies and health/physical education have limited requirements.